NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Some vendors, such as GeoEye with its Ikonos and two GeoEye satellites, Airbus, with its SPOT and Pleiades satellites, the Indian Cartosat-1 satellite, PeruSat-1, the Spanish Deimos 1 and 2, etc., provide Rational Polynomial Coefficient (RPC) camera models.
-(DigitalGlobe/Maxar provides both exact linescan camera models and their RPC approximations and ASP supports both.)
+(Some of these vendors also provide exact linescan models, ASP supports the ones from DigitalGlobe/Maxar (:numref:`dg_tutorial`) and PeruSat-1 (:numref:`perusat1`)).

 RPC represents four 20-element polynomials that map geodetic coordinates (longitude-latitude-height above datum) to image pixels.
 Since they are